National Museum of Denmark Visitor Guide

 Era: Late 19th century Copenhagen

 Klunkehjemmet is a preserved Victorian apartment rather than a typical museum room, and that’s exactly why it sticks with people.
-It gives you domestic texture — furniture, décor, and daily life — after hours of artifact cases.
+It gives you domestic texture, including furniture, décor, and daily life.
 What many visitors miss is that you can’t just wander in whenever you like; access is usually through a guided slot, so it needs planning.

 Where to find it: Upper floor, accessed through the timed Klunkehjemmet guided visit.